LuisFalva/ophelia/index.md

 +-------------------+
 ```

-Another option is configuring all receiving parameters from the function, the following are:
+Another option is to configure all receiving parameters from the function, as follows:
-- periods; this parameter will control the offset of the lag periods since the default value is 1 this will always return a lag-1 information DataFrame
+- periods; this parameter will control the offset of the lag periods.
+Since the default value is 1, this will always return a lag-1 information DataFrame.
-- partition_by; the partition parameter will fixed the partition column over the DataFrame e.g. 'bank_segment', 'assurance_product_type'
+- partition_by; this parameter will fix the partition column over the DataFrame, e.g. 'bank_segment', 'assurance_product_type'.
-- order_by; order by parameter will be the specific column to order the sequential observations, e.g. 'balance_date', 'trade_close_date', 'contract_date'
+- order_by; order by parameter will be the specific column to order the sequential observations, e.g. 'balance_date', 'trade_close_date', 'contract_date'.
 - pct_cols; percentage change col (pct_cols) will be the specific column to lag-over giving back the relative change between one element to other, e.g. 𝑥𝑡 ÷ 𝑥𝑡 − 1

-In this case we will specify only the periods parameter to yield a lag of -2 days over the DataFrame
+In this case, we will specify only the periods parameter to yield a lag of -2 days over the DataFrame.
 ```python
 >>> dic_to_df.pctChange(periods=2).na.fill(0).show(5, False)